Woodsmith Mine Tunnel: Details

 The original plans detailed a tunnel with an internal diameter that was 4.4 m with a tunnel lining of 250 mm.
 This was increased to a diameter of 4.9 m with a tunnel lining of 350 mm.
 The overall diameter of the tunnel will be 6 m.
 This also increased the cost of the whole project (including sinking the mineshafts) from £3.6 billion to £4.2 billion.
 The increase in diameter has also led to a slower progress rate than before; the TBMs tunnelling would be reduced from covering 20 m to 17 m per day.
 The average depth of the tunnel will be 250 m as it makes its way north eastwards towards Wilton.
 The company stated that this will allow for minimal visual and environmental impact as well as avoiding any significant construction obstacles on the way.

 The 1,200 mm wide conveyor will transport the mineral at the rate of 13 mph with a changeover between conveyors at the Lockwood Access Site.
 The Mineral Transport System (MTS) will consist of the longest underground conveyor in the world.
 The tunnel will also include an access railway for maintenance crews, an 11 kilovolt power system for the conveyor, fibre optic cables, a pumping main and a 66 kilovolt feeder cable to supply the mine site from Wilton.
-This is needed as there are no National Grid powers sources near to the mine site.
+This is needed as there are no National Grid power sources near to the mine site.